Michael-S/NetCraft/README.md

 ### Web builds

 To build for the web, compiling to JavaScript, first install [Emscripten](http://emscripten.org).

+Define an environment variable EMSCRIPTEN pointing to the directory of your Emscripten install.

 The EM SDK is the easiest to install, but to get my patch fixes you can either build from source using this branch: https://github.com/satoshinm/emscripten/commits/netcraft, or alternatively install 1.37.12 from the SDK and apply a patch: